stsaz/phiola/README.md

 ## Install

-* Download the latest package for your OS and CPU from [phiola beta Releases](https://github.com/stsaz/phiola/releases)
+* Download the latest package for your OS and CPU from [phiola Releases](https://github.com/stsaz/phiola/releases)

 ### Linux